Skip to main content

 Next Steps

-Key Takeaway: ORS is a straightforward HTTP protocol with RESTful endpoints for discovery and management, plus SSE for streaming tool execution.
+Key Takeaway: ORS is a straightforward HTTP protocol with RESTful endpoints for discovery and management, plus SSE for delivering tool execution results.
 It’s designed to be simple to implement in any language.